-There are thousands creative ideaswith which metaphors one can carry out retrospectives: From the Starfish- to Sailboat-Method.
+There are thousands creative ideas on which metaphors one can carry out retrospectives: From the Starfish- to Sailboat-method.
 While these “themes” can be a great inspiration to add variety to the retrospective and help team members come up with new ideas and change perspective, that alone is not enough.

 Their effectiveness depends to a large extent on one aspect that all successful retrospectives have in common.
 This brings us back to the “Double Diamond”.

 The Double Diamond model and the phases of a retrospective

 The model originated in 1996 Divergence-Convergence model, developed by Béla H. Bánáthy, a professor at UC Berkeley and San Jose State University.
 The model essentially differentiates between "diverging thinking" and "merging thinking" and has especially been seen in the design thinking community user-oriented design process established.

 In the diagram, the Divergence-Convergence model looks like two diamonds (hence the name “Double Diamond”):

 What does this mean for the phases of a retrospective?